hannum/JavaScript-english/apit-ajax.md

 The example above describes an array (square brackets []) that contains two objects (braces {}).
 Later we will use this data in an example on how easy it is to fetch and process data in JSON format.
-But before that, we have to take a look at the concept of a promise, which is the foundation of asynchronous functions in modern JavaScript.
+But before that, we have to take a look at the concept of a promise and the Fetch API, which are the foundation of asynchronous HTTP requests in modern JavaScript.

 ## [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)